 Stand mixers really take your baking up a few notches, and it allows you to do so much more than just mixing up the occasional cupcake batter from time to time.
-That is not to say you should get rid of your hand mixer though they are still fantastic tools to have handy and are very useful for baking.
+That is not to say you should get rid of your hand mixer.
+They are still fantastic tools to have and are very useful for baking.

 Stand mixers can range from super budget-friendly, costing as little as $70, to as much as $700 (yes I’m talking about KitchenAid here.)
-If you are just starting off your baking adventures, the chances are you probably don’t want to invest in these ridiculous-expensive stand mixers.
+If you are just starting off your baking adventures, then chances are you probably don’t want to invest in these ridiculously expensive stand mixers.
+Unless… is there a KitchenAid mixer under $200?
+Nope, okay.

-Here at Mom’s Baking Co, we are all about showing you good quality products that everyone can afford.
-If you are looking to invest in a stand mixer around the mid-range price, then stick around as I will share with you some of the best stand mixer for under 200 dollars.
+If you are looking to invest in a stand mixer around the mid-range price, then stick around as I will share with you the best stand mixer under $200 that you can get in 2023.

 The Best Stand Mixers Under 200